 Looking for a freelance copywriter who meets your requirements can be a challenge.
 You’ll want to be sure the person you choose can do the work to a high standard while staying within your budget.
 Here we look at what a freelance copywriter does as well as freelance copywriting rates in Australia.

 Misconceptions about freelance copywriters

-I think part of the misconception of freelance copywriters (and writers in general) comes from films and television shows where writers are portrayed rapidly typing at a typewriters or computers.
+Part of the misconception of freelance copywriters (and writers in general) comes from films and television shows where writers are portrayed rapidly typing at typewriters or computers.
 This is especially true when showing newsrooms full of writers quickly tapping away.

-A freelance copywriter needs to persuade the readers to accept a point of view about a product, service or idea.
+An effective writer needs to persuade the readers to accept a point of view about a product, service or idea.
 This requires a deeper understanding of writing and persuasion techniques that are not required for news reporting.
-A freelance copywriter has to be part sales person and part psychologist to understand what motivates customers to buy products and services.
+A freelance copywriter has to be part salesperson and part psychologist to understand what motivates customers to buy products and services.